← Selected work

 Every query scoped to the agency

-Multi-tenancy isn't a sidebar toggle.
+Multi-tenancy is not a sidebar toggle.
 Every Drizzle query in loaders, API routes, and Inngest jobs filters by agency.
 Skip it once and you leak another shop's data.

 One place for product logic, thin HTTP handlers

 Product logic lives in lib/.
-Background jobs call lib/ and stay thin. app/api/ only covers webhooks, OAuth, the job runner, and auth.
-Components render - no database calls in the tree.
-Schema changes mean a migration on purpose.
+Background jobs call into lib/ and stay thin. app/api/ only handles webhooks, OAuth, the job runner, and auth.
+Components render.
+They do not run database logic from the tree.

 Retries should not double-call Claude or duplicate cost rows

-Inside Inngest, each expensive step is wrapped so retries don't redo finished work.
-Otherwise a partial failure could bill Claude twice.
+Inside Inngest, each expensive step is wrapped so retries do not redo finished work.
+Otherwise a partial failure could bill Claude twice and duplicate the cost rows.
 Same idea as webhook deduping.
+Same reason too.

 AI cost logged as the agent runs

-The multi-step agent writes cost during the run, not in a separate logging pass.
-Per-org and per-day spend stays visible months later.
+The multi-step agent writes cost during the run, not in a separate logging pass later.
+Per-org and per-day spend stays visible months later, which is when people suddenly care.

 Token pricing math stays exact at volume

-Usage dollars are computed in BigInt, then converted once at the end.
-Float math drifts over thousands of small charges - tests lock 0.0105 to 0.0105.
+Usage dollars are computed in BigInt and converted once at the end.
+Float math drifts over thousands of small charges.
+That seems harmless until finance starts asking questions.

 Webhooks and OAuth locked down the usual way